niroliyanage/sinatra/README.md

 	region = ap-southeast-2
 	EOF
 ```
-If its preferred that your own AWS account be used , an account with Administrator  Privileges is recovered.
+If its preferred that your own AWS account be used , an account with Administrator  Privileges is required.

 Please ensure an S3 bucket exists and the following vars are updated in the ```deploy/env.sh```